suzan-jamesono6og/notes/README.md

 - "Today's programming wisdom is: 'Premature optimization is the root of all evil.' - Donald Knuth.
 This quote reminds us that while efficiency is important, it should not be prioritized at the expense of code clarity and maintainability during the early stages of development.
 Focus on writing clean, readable, and functional code first; optimize only when necessary, based on data and identified bottlenecks."

 In essence, always consider the bigger picture and long-term implications of your coding decisions, rather than getting caught up in micro-optimizations without clear evidence that they are needed.

+# 2024-03-10
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write code that's readable, maintainable, and concise.
+Remember that clarity triumphs over complexity; a few lines of well-written code can often outperform an intricate mess.
+Always strive for modularity and reusability.
+Optimize for tomorrow's understanding, not just today's functionality.
+And lastly, test early and often, for debugging is twice as hard as writing the code in the first place."

+In essence: "Make it simple, make it readable, make it reusable, and always test your code."